 - 6 cups hot chicken broth or water

-- 2 tbsp coarsely chopped parsley
+- 2 tablespoon coarsely chopped parsley

-- 2 tbsp coarsely chopped dill
+- 2 tablespoon coarsely chopped dill

 - Season shanks with salt.
 In a small bowl, combine cinnamon, nutmeg, cardamom, black pepper and turmeric.
 Sprinkle mixture over shanks and rub in.
 Wrap shanks in plastic wrap and refrigerate 8 hours or overnight.